SampathSandaruwan/Eat-With-Sam-Mobile/documentation/README.md

 ### For Developers
 - Start with the [Implementation Plan](./Implementation-Plan.md) to understand the development roadmap
+- Configure authentication using the [Google Sign-In Setup](./Google-SignIn-Setup.md) guide
 - Refer to the [Quality Assurance Checklist](./Quality-Assurance-Checklist.md) before submitting code

 ### For Project Management